Curvature Measures of Pseudo-Riemannian Manifolds: Euler characteristic and Chern-Gauss-Bonnet

 \section{Euler characteristic and Chern-Gauss-Bonnet}

-We establish a pseudo-Riemannian representation of the Euler characteristic, extending the integral formula discovered by Chern in the Riemannian case \cite{chern44} to the LC-regular setting.
-We also supplement the pseudo-Riemannian Weil-Allendoerfer-Chern-Gauss-Bonnet theorem \cite{avez63,chern63} with the boundary term, giving an expression for $\chi( A)$ in pseudo-Riemannian terms for sufficiently nice $ A \subset M$, rather than for $ A=M$ alone.
+We obtain a pseudo-Riemannian representation of the Euler characteristic, extending the integral formula discovered by Chern in the Riemannian case \cite{chern44} to the LC-regular setting.
+We also supplement the pseudo-Riemannian Weil-Allendoerfer-Chern-Gauss-Bonnet theorem \cite{avez63,chern63} with the boundary term, giving an expression for $\chi( A)$ in pseudo-Riemannian terms for $A \subset M$, rather than for $ A=M$ alone.

 \begin{Theorem} It holds on any LC-regular manifold $(X,g)$ that $\mu_0^X=\chi$.
 In particular, if $X$ is compact, then \end{Theorem} Recall those are in fact two equalities on real-valued curvature measures, globalizing to $\chi$ and $0$, respectively. \proof